ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/final_report.md

 Spanish: (Yo) voy a comer con una amiga. (verb: ir)

-The CAES Corpus, also known as the Corpus de aprendices de Espanol, is a corpus from the Instituto Cervantes (Cervantes Institute) that compiled written data from L2 learners of Spanish.
+The CAES Corpus, also known as the Corpus de Aprendices de Español, is a corpus from the Instituto Cervantes (Cervantes Institute) that compiled written data from L2 learners of Spanish.
 The L2 learners come from 11 different L1s, and in total, there are 56, 429 distinct morphemes.
 The corpus is open to the public and allows anyone to search for any linguistic phenomenon (such as the periphrastic future) and filter it by Spanish Proficiency Level, L1, Country, Sex, Age, Student Number, Text Theme, and Type of Text.

 Knowing the information at hand, the following research questions arise:
--	Does being an L1 speaker of French help L2 learners of Spanish acquire the periphrastic future better compared to L1 English Speakers?
+-	Does being an L1 speaker of French help L2 learners of Spanish acquire the correct productions of periphrastic future better compared to L1 English Speakers?
 -	What factors specifically affect, if at all, one’s ability to acquire periphrastic future in L2 Spanish?

 # Data Collection

 Acquiring the data in order to analyze it required doing multiple searches on the CAES corpus.
 The intention was to filter the results by those with either French or English as an L1, and I stuck to those who were in the lowest level of Spanish proficiency (A1).
 This is due to the fact that those who are at the lowest proficiency have had less time/experience learning Spanish, and therefore will have the least amount of influence from Spanish on their initial productions of the periphrastic future.
 These are the “purest” productions, one might say.

-I split the search into more than just the inifinitive *ir* ‘to go’ plus the preposition *a* ‘to’ due to the fact that in general, multiple pronouns will be used in natural speech which would result in the production of the periphrastic future with several verb conjugations to match each pronoun.
+I split the search into more than just the infinitive *ir* ‘to go’ plus the preposition *a* ‘to’ due to the fact that in general, multiple pronouns will be used in natural speech which would result in the production of the periphrastic future with several verb conjugations to match each pronoun.
 Therefore, there were several searches to accommodate each Spanish pronoun with its conjugation of *ir a*:

 *Yo voy a*: I am going to